hdctambien/JEMGrader/README.md

 * C - Compilation Error
 * T - Program timed out

-> This program is named UILGrader because this is the method we use to access the correctness of the hands-on portion of UIL programming competitions.
+> This program is named UILGrader because this is the method we use to assess the correctness of the hands-on portion of UIL programming competitions.

 ## JUnit Testing